yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 11. The response will likely be some information about drought in California.
 While not a bad response, it's not the classification we're looking for.

-1. In the **Setup** section near the system message, select the **Add section** button and select example to add the following as example.

 11. In the **Setup** section near the system message, select the **Add an example** button.
 Add the following example.

     **User:**